ClouDesire/docusaurus/website/blog/2018-08-27-docker-prune-systemd-timer.md

 Not bad!

 I'd like to automate this though...
-Let's configure a systemd timer to remove unused Docker data!
+Let's configure a systemd timer to schedule pruning on a weekly basis.

-systemd will look for user services inside `~/.config/systemd/user/`, let's create it
+systemd will look for user services inside `~/.config/systemd/user/`, so let's create it

     mkdir -p ~/.config/systemd/user

-Enter the newly created directory and create two files, `docker-prune.service`
+Enter the new directory and create two files, `docker-prune.service`

 ```
 [Unit]